lighthall-lab/lab-manual/procedures.md

 Follow [LLRN recruitment procedures](https://llrn.github.io/protocol)

+Once you have your list of participants to contact, begin contacting the individuals on your list via email or phone (if there is a preference).
+Please, be sure to account for their preferences in regards to being contacting, like "Time of Day," "Phone or Email," or "Contact Frequency."

+Update the LLRN database once you have spoken to a participant to note whether they have scheduled, declined, or left a message (or you attempted to leave a message).

+Be sure to mark any other notes that are of importance, for example, if the participant no longer wishes to be contacted for studies.

+Other forms of recruitment for older adults should be explicitly stated on the study's protocol.

 ## Scheduling

 ### Older Adult Participants

+It is very important, before scheduling an older adult participant that you verify that they meet the study's eligibility requirements.
+This can be done via phone or email.

+Once they appear to be eligible to participate in the study, open Google calendars to schedule their session.
+Be sure to keep in mind a few important facors, if applicable: the researcher's availability or lab hours, the room's availability, and parking availability.
+When you find a time and date that works best for the participant, add the event on the study's calendar, room's calendar, and the parking calendar - add the researcher to the Google calendar event.

 [oa research tips](sourcedocs/oa-research-tips.docx)

 ### Younger Adult Participants

+Per SONA guidelines, younger adults should have already set their time and date per their selected Sona timeslot.
 **[↥ Back to Top](#procedures)**